 After a long day outside gardening, you can get tired, achy muscles.
 Digging, planting, bending over, getting up and down, even lifting and hauling heavy items can play havoc on the arms and legs.

-- Cayenne pepper, which has capsicum, which is a heat element that helps to relieve pain and relax muscles.
+- Cayenne pepper, which has capsicum, which is a heating element that helps to relieve pain and relax muscles.

 - Arnica, which has analgesic properties that offer natural pain relief.